-Our data draws from the COMPUSTAT North-America Industrial Annual Database from 1950 to 2003.
-After dropping all observations for which either net sales, employment, or the NAICS code are missing, our dataset consists of 247,592 firm-year observations.
+Our data draws from the COMPUSTAT North-America Industrial Annual Database from 1950 to 2005.
+After dropping all observations for which either net sales, employment, or the NAICS code are missing, our dataset consists of 265,018 firm-year observations.
 We then proceed to delete all firms that have less than 3 observations and those belonging to 3-digit NAICS sectors for which the yearly average number of firms in the sample is less than 4.
-We also eliminate all firm-year observations which are affected by a merger or acquisition since the previous year, and those for which the COMPUSTAT has indicated a potential accounting problem in net sales, based upon the information contained in this item's footnote codes.
-Finally, we drop all firms in the Finance and Insurance (3-digit NAICS from 520 to 529), Utilities (220 to 229), and Real Estate (531) industries.
+We also eliminate all firm-year observations which are affected by a merger or acquisition since the previous year, and those for which the COMPUSTAT has indicated a potential accounting problem in net sales.
+Finally, we drop all firms in the Finance and Insurance (3-digit NAICS from 520) to 529), Utilities (220 to 229), and Real Estate (531) industries.
 We also drop the firms classified by COMPUSTAT in the 3-digit sector 999, which turns out to be a residual category.
-COMPUSTAT classifies some firms according to the 1997 NAICS system, while others according to the 2002 NAICS system.
-We used the equivalence tables between the two systems published by the BEA to assign every 2002 NAICS code to a corresponding 1997 NAICS code (for example, firms categorized by COMPUSTAT in sector 236 are included in 233, and those in sector 423 are attributed to 421).
+COMPUSTAT classifies some firms according to the 1997 NAICS system and others according to the 2002 NAICS system.
+We used the equivalence tables between the two systems published by the BEA to assign every 2002 NAICS code to a corresponding 1997 NAICS code (for example, most firms categorized by COMPUSTAT in sector 236 are included in 233, and all of those in sector 423 are attributed to 421).

-Next, we need to label each of the remaining sectors as either consumption or investment good producing.
+Next, we label each of the remaining sectors as either consumption or investment good producing.
 Our procedure is very similar to the one described in Appendix 2 of Chari, Kehoe, and McGrattan (1996).
 We rely on the Bureau of Economic Analysis' 1997 Benchmark Input-Output Use Summary Table for the US.
 The Use Table tells us the fraction of output that flows from each 3-digit sector to any of the other 3-digit industries and to final demand, respectively.
 We first group final demand uses into two categories, consumption (C) and investment (I).
 We do this by aggregating personal, federal, and state consumption expenditures into a single consumption category, and similarly for investment expenditures.
 Since the Use Table does not provide a breakdown of imports, exports, and changes in inventories into consumption and investment, we choose to ignore these final demand items.
 Now denote by A the square matrix of unit input-output coefficients.
 This matrix can be easily constructed from the original Use Input-Output Matrix by normalizing each row by the total commodity column.
-Then define the total output of the consumption and the investment good sectors by respectively.
-This means that we include in the output of the consumption good sector all the intermediate good products whose ultimate destination is final consumption, and similarly for investment.
-Finally, for each 3-digit industry j, we compute the share of output destined to consumption, $Y_C(j)/(Y_C(j) + Y_I(j))$.
+Then define the total consumption and investment output of the different sectors by respectively, where $I_s$ is an identity matrix and s is the number of sectors.
+This means that we include in the consumption output of a given sector all the intermediate good products whose ultimate destination is final consumption, and similarly for investment.
+Finally, for each 3-digit industry j, we compute the share of output destined to consumption, $Y_C(j)/(Y_C(j) + Y_I(j))$ .
 We assign all industries with a share greater than or equal to 60% to the consumption good sector, and those with a share lower than or equal to 40% to the consumption good sector.
 We discard the remaining industries.

-$$Y_C = AY_C + C \Leftrightarrow Y_C = (I - A)^{-1} C$$
+$$Y_C = AY_C + C \Leftrightarrow Y_C = (I_s - A)^{-1} C$$

-$$Y_I = AY_I + I \Leftrightarrow Y_I = (I - A)^{-1}I,$$
+$$Y_I = AY_I + I \Leftrightarrow Y_I = (I_s - A)^{-1} I,$$